rodebrahimi/innovatebig-personal/src/site/rod-ebrahimi.md

 ![Rod Ebrahimi](/images/rod-avatar042019.png)

-* I build and lead socially-impactful digital businesses...most recently as founder/ceo of [Upturn](https://upturncredit.com) a wholly-owned subsidiary of [BBVA](https://bbvausa.com).
-* I enjoy seafood and deep sea sportfishing (sometimes even competitively).
+* I eat a lot of seafood and go deep sea sportfishing (sometimes even competitively).
 * I have been known to collect books by [Aldous Huxley](https://en.wikipedia.org/wiki/Aldous_Huxley).
 * I started an internet service provider when I was 16 in the early dot-com days.
 * I participated in [Y Combinator](https://ycombinator.com) in the Summer of 2010.
 * I have a degree in [Cognitive Science](https://en.wikipedia.org/wiki/Cognitive_science) specializing in [Human-Computer Interaction](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction).
+* I build socially-impactful digital businesses, most recently as founder/ceo of [Upturn](https://upturncredit.com) a wholly-owned subsidiary of [BBVA](https://bbvausa.com).
 * Connect with me: [LinkedIn](https://linkedin.com/in/rodebrahimi), [Twitter](https://twitter.com/innovatebig)